Skip to content

 Setting up a HiveMQ Cloud MQTT Broker

 To begin, you’ll need to set up a HiveMQ Cloud MQTT broker to handle messages to and from your C# IoT application.
-Go to the HiveMQ website and select ‘Cloud’ on the menu.
+Go to the HiveMQ website and click on ‘Login’ on the main menu.

-A free HiveMQ Cloud account allows you to create two MQTT broker clusters and connect up to 100 devices.
+A free HiveMQ Cloud account allows you to create an MQTT broker clusters and connect up to 100 devices.
 On the HiveMQ Cloud page, click ‘Try out for free’ button.

 If you are accessing the HiveMQ Cloud portal for the first time, you must provide an email address and password and follow the simple steps to confirm your email and create your account.